rlb222/toKirby/README.md

 ## The exported files
 Blueprints are put in one folder: `/perch/kirby_site_name/site/blueprints/pages/`
-Content files are put folders per page in: `/perch/kirby_site_name/content/`
+Content files are put in folders per page: `/perch/kirby_site_name/content/`
 Copy the files to your Kirby site.

 ## Use in Kirby